scimad/scimad.github.io/_posts/2019-10-09-playing-around-with-coefficients.markdown

 ---
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

-**Note: If your browser is not displaying the relevant equations in this page, please enable javascript and enable "Load unsafe scripts"s**
+**Note: If your browser is not displaying the relevant equations in this page, please enable javascript and enable "Load unsafe scripts"**

 I was once thinking about how polynomials can be thought of infinite dimensional vectorspace with the basis vectors being different different powers of x i.e. $$ x^0, x^1, x^2, ... $$.
 And then I thought about the vector notation of a polynomial.